Autism Signs in Babies and Toddlers: A Practical Checklist

 Words of wisdom from someone who has been there:

-I’ve learned SO MUCH on this journey I’m on with Grayson.
-At the beginning of the journey, I was very scared and devastated.
-The depression was real back then – it was a horrible place to be.
-It can be lonely, worrisome, and incredibly painful.
-It sort of feels like everything you’ve dreamed of for your precious child has been shattered with a baseball bat a million times, taking a part of your heart with it.
+I’ve learned so much on this journey with Grayson.
+In the beginning, I was scared and devastated.
+The depression was very real, and it was a painful place to be.
+It can feel lonely, overwhelming, and heartbreaking.
+It’s almost like everything you dreamed of for your precious child has been shattered in an instant, taking a piece of your heart with it.

-HOWEVER – there IS LIGHT at the end of the tunnel.
-It IS GOING TO BE OKAY, I promise.
-Grayson is still the same sweet precious little love bug now that he’s always been.
-He is STILL going to do amazing things in his life and God has put him here for a purpose.
+Grayson is still the same sweet, precious little love bug he has always been.
+He is still going to do amazing things in his life, and I truly believe God has placed him here for a purpose.

-Don’t be afraid to talk to the pediatrician.
-SEEK OUT therapies for your child.
-Don’t try to hide the struggles from the educators in your child’s life – they will notice anyways, I promise.
-If you don’t find help, keep looking, asking, and fighting.
-Early intervention is SO important and YOU are your precious angel’s biggest advocate.
+Don’t be afraid to talk to your pediatrician.
+Seek out therapies for your child.
+Don’t try to hide the struggles from the educators in your child’s life—they will notice anyway, I promise.
+If you don’t find the right help at first, keep looking.
+Keep asking.
+Keep fighting.
+Early intervention is so important, and you are your child’s biggest advocate.

-So, as hard as it is, (believe me, I’ve been there and understand!) have a good cry, pick yourself up, and start your fight for helping your precious one as much as you can.
+So as hard as it is—believe me, I’ve been there—have a good cry, take a deep breath, pick yourself up, and start fighting for your precious one in every way you can.

 I love the saying that autism is less of a disability and more of a unique way of seeing the world.